virtuallandmanager/vlm-scenes/dcl-sdk7/starter-template/README.md

 |  | |    |___ |    |___ |\/| |___ |\ |  |  [__
 |__| |    |___ |___ |___ |  | |___ | \|  |  ___]

-Whem using VLM, please update your `ReactEcsRenderer` imports to import from `vlm-dcl` instead of `@dcl/sdk/react-ecs`.
+When using VLM, please update your `ReactEcsRenderer` imports to import from `vlm-dcl` instead of `@dcl/sdk/react-ecs`, or add VLM.UI() to your array of UI components.
 This allows VLM to extend your UI with its own components.

 -- EXAMPLE --